 “Psychologically, setting aside its expression in words, our thought is simply a vague, shapeless mass.
 Philosophers and linguistics have always agreed that were it not for signs, we should be incapable of differentiating any two ideas in a clear and constant way.
 In itself, thought is like a swirling cloud, where no shape is intrinsically determinate.
 No ideas are established in advance, and nothing is distinct, before the introduction of linguistic structure.”
 [1, p.
 110]

 De Saussure scholar and translator Roy Harris declares de Saussure second only to Wittgenstein in the extent of his having influenced how we view communication [1, p. ix].
-De Saussure’s philosophy runs counter to a view I myself used to espouse — that according to which the mind deals independently and abstractly with the objects of the world, and that to speak a language entails encoding these ideas into that particular language’s verbal forms.
+De Saussure’s philosophy runs counter to a view I myself used to espouse: that the mind deals independently and abstractly with the objects of the world, and that to speak a language entails ultimately encoding these ideas into that particular language’s verbal forms.
 De Saussure suggests that linguistic tokens themselves constitute the primitives of thought, and that communication revolves around the exchange of these socially established verbal signs.

 De Saussure’s theory — and not my prior philosophy — proved invaluable in learning German.
 Only during this most recent language-learning experience did it become clear to me that language learning, especially in its earliest stages, involves almost exclusively the memorization and development of key phrases and patterns, which, crucially, are not constructed and assembled from scratch upon each successive deployment.
 These phrases, and even certain whole sentences, are instead delivered as tokens in a sort of game — to use a Wittgensteinian turn of phrase.
 (Only in more advanced stages does one begin assembling these tokens into more complex structures using cognitive mechanisms.)